Choice Hotels (CHH)

 Choice Hotels Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new property or trend.
-Choice Hotels’s recent performance shows its demand has slowed as its annualized revenue growth of 1.6% over the last two years was below its five-year trend.
+Choice Hotels’s recent performance shows its demand has slowed as its annualized revenue growth of 1.7% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.
 Choice Hotels Year-On-Year Revenue Growth

-We can dig further into the company’s revenue dynamics by analyzing its revenue per available room, which clocked in at $60.33 this quarter and is a key metric accounting for daily rates and occupancy levels.
-Over the last two years, Choice Hotels’s revenue per room averaged 2.2% year-on-year declines.
+We can better understand the company’s revenue dynamics by analyzing its revenue per available room, which clocked in at $49.82 this quarter and is a key metric accounting for daily rates and occupancy levels.
+Over the last two years, Choice Hotels’s revenue per room was flat.
 Because this number is lower than its revenue growth, we can see its sales from other areas like restaurants, bars, and amenities outperformed its room bookings.
+It is sometimes the strategy of hotels to grow ancillary revenues because they are price takers in room revenues.
 Choice Hotels Revenue Per Available Room

-This quarter, Choice Hotels reported modest year-on-year revenue growth of 4.5% but beat Wall Street’s estimates by 7.6%.
+This quarter, Choice Hotels’s $390.2 million of revenue was flat year on year but beat Wall Street’s estimates by 5.4%.

-Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months, a slight deceleration versus the last two years.
-This projection is underwhelming and suggests its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
+This projection is underwhelming and suggests its products and services will see some demand headwinds.

 6. Operating Margin

-Choice Hotels’s operating margin has risen over the last 12 months and averaged 26.9% over the last two years.
-On top of that, its profitability was elite for a consumer discretionary business thanks to its efficient cost structure and economies of scale.
+Choice Hotels’s operating margin has been trending down over the last 12 months and averaged 28.7% over the last two years.
+The company’s profitability was mediocre for a consumer discretionary business and shows it couldn’t pass its higher operating expenses onto its customers.

 Choice Hotels Trailing 12-Month Operating Margin (GAAP)

-In Q3, Choice Hotels generated an operating margin profit margin of 31.8%, down 3.6 percentage points year on year.
-This contraction shows it was less efficient because its expenses grew faster than its revenue.
+In Q4, Choice Hotels generated an operating margin profit margin of 26%, down 4.6 percentage points year on year.
+This contraction shows it was less efficient because its expenses increased relative to its revenue.

 7. Earnings Per Share

-Choice Hotels’s EPS grew at a spectacular 22.8% compounded annual growth rate over the last five years, higher than its 13.5% annualized revenue growth.
-This tells us the company became more profitable on a per-share basis as it expanded.
+Choice Hotels’s EPS grew at an unimpressive 27.6% compounded annual growth rate over the last five years.
+On the bright side, this performance was better than its 15.6% annualized revenue growth and tells us the company became more profitable on a per-share basis as it expanded.

 Choice Hotels Trailing 12-Month EPS (Non-GAAP)

-In Q3, Choice Hotels reported adjusted EPS of $2.10, down from $2.23 in the same quarter last year.
-This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects Choice Hotels’s full-year EPS of $6.91 to grow 4.1%.
+In Q4, Choice Hotels reported adjusted EPS of $1.60, up from $1.55 in the same quarter last year.
+This print beat analysts’ estimates by 3.7%.
+Over the next 12 months, Wall Street expects Choice Hotels’s full-year EPS of $6.96 to grow 3.1%.

 8. Cash Is King